~Lessons take place at my home in Corvallis, Oregon, on a beautiful Estonia grand piano or Yamaha p-255 keyboard.

 Student Practice: I have never had quite so much competition practicing as I have since the smart phone, Ipad and streaming was introduced.
 I am adding to my policy that a reasonable level of practice must be maintained to stay a part of my studio, and that I reserve the right to dismiss a student if reasonable practice requirements are not consistently being met.
 This is how I do my best teaching, and how your students grow and thrive at the piano.

 Lending Library: The studio is continually building its lending library from which students are able to borrow literature.
 A record of books on loan will be kept.
 Students are to return all books on loan at the end of the school year, if not before.
 Students will be charged for any books lost, damaged or not returned.

 Materials: Students are asked to have the following supplies: personal tote bag (not shared with a sibling or as a school bag) dedicated to piano music and materials only.
-An small spiral notebook with a plastic spiral (please no metal wire) (for piano lessons only please).
 A metronome.

 Purchasing Books: Parents are responsible for purchasing requested books in a timely manner.
 I usually try to give plenty of notice in case books must be ordered.
 Any books purchased by the teacher for the student will be added to the regular monthly fee.
 Parents should expect to spend an average of $25.00+ per term, per student on books.